What can you do if your job search stinks and nothing seems to work well? How about … Change your search?

 Let’s step back and think for a moment.
 This woman is sending over 2.5 resumes per day, 7 days a week …

 … and her solution was to do even more of what she knows wasn’t working.

-When you realize job search strategy isn’t working, will doing more of the same thing change your results?
+When you realize your job search strategy isn’t working, why do you think that doing more of the same thing will change your results?
 Instead, why not change your strategy?